coffee2code/commenter-emails/readme.txt

 Tested up to: 4.7
 Stable tag: 2.4

-Extract a listing of all commenter emails.
+Extract a listing of data for all commenters (email addresses, names, URLs), and an option to export that data as a CSV file.

 == Description ==